sedostheatre/sedos.co.uk/input/shows/2025-the-pirate-queen.md

   - order: 1
     title: CREATIVE TEAM
     body: "**DIRECTOR** | Katie Porter"
+RedirectFrom: []
+metaTitle: The Pirate Queen, an epic musical adventure from the writers of Les Miserables and Miss Saigon, plays at the Minack Theatre, Cornwall, from 29 June-3 July 2025.
+metaDescription: The Pirate Queen, is an epic musical adventure from the writers of Les Miserables and Miss Saigon.
+It is part of Sedos’ 2025 season and plays at the Minack Theatre, Cornwall, from 29 June-3 July 2025
 ---
 ***The Pirate Queen* is an epic musical adventure celebrating the legendary Irish Chieftain Grace O'Malley.**